Benchmarking Time Series Foundation Models for Short-Term Household Electricity Load Forecasting: Method and Data

 \subsection{Data Acquisition}

-We first considered a total of nine datasets for benchmarking: The \textbf{Electricity Dataset} \cite{Trindade2015} with hourly electricity consumption from households, shops, and industrial business in Portugal, the \textbf{Ausgrid Solar Home Dataset} \cite{ratnam_2017} with solar energy production and private consumption from clients in Australia, and the \textbf{London Smart Meters Dataset} \cite{UKPower2015} from electrical consumption of Households in the United Kingdom are all included in the training set of LagLlama \cite{Rasul.2024}.
-The \textbf{Electricity Dataset} is included in the Chronos training set.
-Therefore, it cannot be used for evaluation without the risk of leakage \cite{kapoor_leakage_2022} and an overestimation of the performance of the foundation model.
-The \textbf{French Household Dataset} \cite{misc_individual_household_electric_power_consumption_235} Dataset contains only a single house, lacking diversity, and the \textbf{Danish Dataset} \cite{energinet-2021} contains energy consumption of whole districts, which is not the focus of our study.
-Leaving us with four datasets: The \textbf{Southern Germany Dataset} \cite{opendata2020}, the \textbf{Lower Saxony Dataset} \cite{Schlemminger2022}, the \textbf{East Midlands Dataset} \cite{Murray2017}, and the \textbf{Lothian Dataset} \cite{ideal_2021}.
-In Table \ref{tab:used_datasets}, we show which datasets are used in the pre-training of the foundation models and which datasets we are using for evaluation.
-The general information about the evaluation datasets is summarized in Table \ref{tab:information}.
+In Table \ref{tab:used_datasets}, we show which datasets are used in the pre-training of the TSFM.
+We first considered a total of nine datasets for benchmarking: The \textbf{Electricity Dataset} \cite{Trindade2015} with hourly electricity consumption from households, shops, and industrial business in Portugal, the \textbf{Ausgrid Solar Home Dataset} \cite{ratnam_2017} with solar energy production and private consumption from clients in Australia, and the \textbf{London Smart Meters Dataset} \cite{UKPower-2015} from electrical consumption of Households in the United Kingdom are all included in the training set of multiple TSFM.